-thoughts of attrition, and suicidality.
+CONCLUSIONS: Resident and PD perceptions were generally disparate regarding mistreatment, burnout, thoughts of attrition, and suicidality.
 Reconciling this discrepancy is critical to enacting meaningful change to improve the learning environment and resident wellbeing.
-(J Surg Ed 000:1-9. © 2022 Association of Pro-Funding: This work was funded by the Accreditation Council for Graduate Medigram Directors in Surgery.
-Published by Elsevier Inc. All cal Education and the American College of Surgeons, in partnership with the
+(J Surg Ed 000:1-9. © 2022 Association of Program Directors in Surgery.
+Published by Elsevier Inc. All rights reserved.)